 The objective of the Admission-to-Candidacy examination is to affirm that the student has attained the breadth of knowledge commensurate with the high standards of the Degree of Doctor of Philosophy; and that the student is ready to undertake full-time thesis research.

 Pharmacology PhD students MUST take the Admission-to-Candidacy Exam (ACE) by March 31st of their second year.
-The ACE Examining Committee consists of five individuals: a chairperson, three other faculty, and one additional examiner to be selected by the student and approved by the Program Director.
+The ACE Examining Committee consists of five individuals: a chair, three other faculty, and one additional examiner to be selected by the student and approved by the Program Director.
 The Chair of the ACE exam committee must be a faculty member in the Pharmacology PhD Program, and two of the four other members of the ACE exam committee must be Pharmacology PhD faculty members.
 Thus, three out of the total of five faculty members on the ACE exam committee, as a minimum, must be Pharmacology PhD Program faculty members.
-Of course, we encourage students to select all five of the ACE exam committee members from the Pharmacology PhD Program.
+Of course, we encourage students to select all five of the ACE exam committee members from the Pharmacology PhD Program faculty.
 All examiners must be faculty members in the Weill Graduate School of Medical Sciences.